mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 }
 ```

-Writing prototypes have the following advantages:
+Writing prototypes has the following advantages:

-- the compiler correctly handles the function return value
+- The compiler correctly handles the function return value.
-- the compiler checks the use of the correct number of arguments
+- The compiler checks for the use of the correct number of arguments.
-- the compiler checks the use of the correct type of arguments (performing conversion to the correct type if possible)
+- The compiler checks for the use of the correct type of arguments (performing conversion to the correct type if possible).

-When a function is called with basic types for arguments the function creates a new variable and initializes it with the same value, i.e. the function works with a copy with basic types
+When a function is called with basic types for arguments, the function creates a new variable and initializes it with the same value, i.e., the function works with a copy of the basic types.

 ```cpp
 int main() {